bajamircea/bajamircea.github.io/_posts/2022-11-25-cpp-constructor.markdown

 };
 {% endhighlight %}

 The constructor and destructor allow for initialisation and cleanup.
+They apply automatically when an instance of the class is created or destructed.
+That is a big step forward compared with the DIY approach in C where the programmer has to remember to call equivalent functions manually.

 Constructor has more facilities that the destructor, such that you can have function parameters, hence you can have multiple constructors that differ in